Slavery: Reparations

 There have been movements to achieve reparations for those formerly held as slaves or for their descendants.
 Claims for reparations for being held in slavery are handled as a civil law matter in almost every country.
 This is often decried as a serious problem, since former slaves' relatives lack of money means they often have limited access to a potentially expensive and futile legal process.
 Mandatory systems of fines and reparations paid to an as yet undetermined group of claimants from fines, paid by unspecified parties, and collected by authorities have been proposed by advocates to alleviate this "civil court problem."
 Since in almost all cases there are no living ex-slaves or living ex-slave owners these movements have gained little traction.
 In nearly all cases the judicial system has ruled that the statute of limitations on these possible claims has long since expired.

+In June 2023, The Brattle Group presented a report at an event at the University of the West Indies in which reparations were estimated, for harms both during and after the period of transatlantic chattel slavery, at over 100 trillion dollars.

 Media

 Film has been the most influential medium in the presentation of the history of slavery to the general public around the world.
 The American film industry has had a complex relationship with slavery and until recent decades often avoided the topic.
 Films such as The Birth of a Nation (1915) and Gone with the Wind (1939) became controversial because they gave a favourable depiction.
 In 1940 The Santa Fe Trail gave a liberal but ambiguous interpretation of John Brown's attacks on slavery.
-Song of the South gave a favorable outlook on slavery in the United States in 1946.

 The Civil Rights Movement in the 1950s made defiant slaves into heroes.
 The question of slavery in American memory necessarily involves its depictions in feature films.

 Most Hollywood films used American settings, although Spartacus (1960), dealt with an actual revolt in the Roman Empire known as the Third Servile War.
 The revolt failed, and all the rebels were executed, but their spirit lived on according to the film.
 Spartacus stays surprisingly close to the historical record.

 The Last Supper (La última cena in Spanish) was a 1976 film directed by Cuban Tomás Gutiérrez Alea about the teaching of Christianity to slaves in Cuba, and emphasizes the role of ritual and revolt.
 Burn! takes place on the imaginary Portuguese island of Queimada (where the locals speak Spanish) and it merges historical events that took place in Brazil, Cuba, Santo Domingo, Jamaica, and elsewhere.

 Historians agree that films have largely shaped historical memories, but they debate issues of accuracy, plausibility, moralism, sensationalism, how facts are stretched in search of broader truths, and suitability for the classroom.
 Berlin argues that critics complain if the treatment emphasizes historical brutality, or if it glosses over the harshness to highlight the emotional impact of slavery.